zackarno/ggreach/README.md

 <!-- badges: end -->

-The goal of ggreach is to is to provide custom REACH-themed plotting and palette functions that integrate into ggplot figures
+The goal of ggreach is to facilitate custom REACH-themed plotting and palette functions that integrate into ggplot figures

 ## Installation